Sfx-re/vidllux/README.md

 DJsiita Studios / VidllQ Limited takes the security of Vidllux Engine and its services very seriously.
 This includes both the framework itself and any multiplayer or online components.

+### 🚫 Rockstar / Take-Two Boundary
+Vidllux is an independent, proprietary project.
+**Rockstar Games, Take-Two Interactive, or any affiliated entities are strictly forbidden from accessing, using, or engaging with this project.**
+Any attempt by such entities to interfere with Vidllux will be considered a violation of this license.

 ### Usage & Restrictions
 Vidllux Engine is **proprietary software**.